blogfiles/blogfiles.github.io/joymonscode/2020/08/04/5-min-hugo-part1-intro.md

 ## How it is organized

-- Limiting to 5 mins
+- Limiting to 5 mins {.fragment}
+- One or two concepts in one episode. {.fragment}
-- Method
+- Method {.fragment}
   - Not a live hands on coding session.
-Code may be copy pasted from working version.
+Code may be copy pasted from working version. {.fragment}
-  - Repetitive things will be fast forwarded.
+  - Repetitive things will be fast forwarded. {.fragment}
-  - One or two concepts in one episode.

 --